-You are more than welcome to transition as soon as the 3 year transition period begins however this may require additional days and as such, you may incur additional costs.
+You are more than welcome to transition as soon as the new standard has been published to gain early benefits of the new standard.
+This will require additional days and as such, you may incur additional costs.

 Will there be a cost for certificate renewal?